moeteztounsi/batta/README.md

         Before submitting a pull request, please make sure the following is done:

         1. Fork the repository and create your branch from main.
+        2. Choose wether you want to contribute to the front-end or the back-end.
-        2. Run npm install in the repository root.
+        3. Run npm install in the repository root.
-        3. If you’ve fixed a bug or added code that should be tested, add tests!
+        4. If you’ve fixed a bug or added code that should be tested, add tests!

     - Contribution Prerequisites: